Triceratops

-Triceratops (/traɪˈsɛrətɒps/ try-SERR-ə-tops; lit. 'three-horned face') is a genus of chasmosaurine ceratopsian dinosaur that lived during the late Maastrichtian age of the Late Cretaceous period, about 68 to 66 million years ago on the island continent of Laramidia, now forming western North America.
+Triceratops (/traɪˈsɛrətɒps/ try-SERR-ə-tops; lit. 'three-horned face') is a genus of chasmosaurine ceratopsian dinosaur that lived during the late Maastrichtian age of the Late Cretaceous period, about 69 to 66 million years ago on the island continent of Laramidia, now forming western North America.
 It was one of the last-known non-avian dinosaurs and lived until the Cretaceous–Paleogene extinction event 66 million years ago.
-The name Triceratops, which means 'three-horned face', is derived from the Ancient Greek words τρί- (trí-), meaning "three", κέρας (kéras), meaning "horn", and ὤψ (ṓps), meaning "face".
+The name Triceratops, which means 'three-horned face', is derived from Ancient Greek trí- (τρί-), meaning 'three', kéras (κέρας), meaning 'horn', and ṓps (ὤψ), meaning 'face'.

 Bearing a large bony frill, three horns on the skull, and a large, four-legged body, exhibiting convergent evolution with rhinoceroses, Triceratops is one of the most recognizable of all dinosaurs and the best-known ceratopsian.
 It was also one of the largest, measuring around 8–9 m long and weighing up to 6–10 MT.
-It shared the landscape with and was most likely preyed upon by Tyrannosaurus.
+It shared the landscape with and was most likely preyed upon by Tyrannosaurus rex.
 The functions of the frills and three distinctive facial horns on its head have inspired countless debates.
 Traditionally, these have been viewed as defensive weapons against predators.
-More recent interpretations find it probable that these features were primarily used in species identification, courtship, and dominance display, much like the antlers and horns of modern ungulates.
+More recent interpretations find it probable that these features were primarily used in species identification, courtship, and dominance display.

 Triceratops was traditionally placed within the "short-frilled" ceratopsids, but modern cladistic studies show it to be a member of Chasmosaurinae, which usually have long frills.
 Two species, T. horridus and T. prorsus, are considered valid today.
 Seventeen different species, however, have been named throughout history.
 Research published in 2010 argued that the contemporaneous Torosaurus, a ceratopsid long regarded as a separate genus, represents Triceratops in its mature form.
 This view has been highly disputed, with some morphometric research and the apparent existence of authentic Torosaurus subadults favoring the distinctness of the two genera, according to newer studies.

 Triceratops has been documented by numerous remains collected since the genus was first described in 1889 by American paleontologist Othniel Charles Marsh.
 Specimens representing life stages from hatchling to adult have been found.
-As the archetypal ceratopsian, Triceratops is one of the most beloved, popular dinosaurs and has been featured in numerous films, postage stamps, and many other media types.
+As the archetypal ceratopsian, Triceratops has been featured in numerous films, postage stamps, and many other media types.